 Back to Top

-The members of the Governance and Nominating Committee shall be appointed by the Board and members of the committee may be replaced by the Board.
-Governance and Nominating Committee members shall select a Chairperson.
-A majority of the members of the Governance and Nominating Committee shall constitute a quorum.
+The members of the Audit Committee shall be appointed by the Board.
+Audit Committee members may be replaced by the Board.
+Audit Committee members shall designate a Committee Chairperson.
+A majority of the members shall constitute a quorum.

 Back to Top